Harvard Lock Company (transport restraint and individual set, Straus set

 These have a double lock activated by key in the keyhole turning opposite direction.
 Note the same attachment as well as similarities in the lock case to the Harvard Lock Company cuffs above.

-Above, view of the leg irons and two handcuffs.
-The Straus Engineering restraints were electroplated old with a thick cadmium layer to prevent corrosion in military use.
 Above, a pair of Harvard Lock Company Handcuffs with a modern key.
 This is incorrect.
 The key will open the single lock, but if the double lock is applied ( via the key in the keyway, opposite direction) it's possible for the key flag to slip past the double locking lever and become stuck in the lock.
 It's possible to free it with some force and or finesse depending.

 This pair is listed with an starting bid of $45.